North Island Okavango: Our full report

 Throughout the camp the aim is to “celebrate the modern Africa” – with traditional craftsmanship offset by bold colours, smart design and a sense of sophistication.

-When it comes to activities, guests will be spoilt for choice, on land, on water and in the air.
-Along with traditional guided game drives, there will be boat trips and mokoro excursions and – in season – the opportunity for fishing, with hot-air ballooning and scenic helicopter flights adding a very different perspective (again, at additional cost).
-There’s also the opportunity to visit a nearby village or to find out about the importance of wildlife conservation in the area.
+When it comes to activities, guests are spoilt for choice, on land, on water and in the air.
+Along with traditional guided game drives, there are seasonal boat trips and mokoro excursions and in season the opportunity for fishing.
+Scenic helicopter flights add a very different perspective (again, at additional cost).
+There's also the opportunity to visit a nearby village or to find out about the importance of wildlife conservation in the area.

-Not to be confused with the famous North Island in the Seychelles, this ‘North Island’ is a sister-camp to Jack’s Camp in the Kalahari, Duke's Camp in the Okavango Delta and Tuludi in Khwai Private Reserve, North Island Okavango will add an additional dimension to this elite safari family.
+Not to be confused with the famous North Island in the Seychelles, this 'North Island' is a sister-camp to Jack's Camp in the Kalahari, Duke's Camp in the Okavango Delta and Tuludi in Khwai Private Reserve, North Island Okavango adds an additional dimension to this elite safari family.

 Geographics